FadyMohareb/genomegit2021/README.md

 # genomeGit 3.1: A distributed version control system for fast and efficient updating of genome assembly data.
-genomeGit 3.1 is a distributed version control system which utilizes Git for the quick storage and management of genomic data.
+GenomeGit 3.1 is a distributed version control system which utilizes Git for the quick storage and management of genomic data.
 It enables quick 'lifting-over' of genomic depedent files, while being storage efficient.
 GenomeGit 3.1 can currently deal with the following datasets:

 * Genome assemblies (FASTA)
 * Variant Calling Files (VCF)